-The Company holds debt securities presented as Financial Assets at FVOCI whose fair values are based on quoted market prices.
+The Company holds debt securities presented as Financial Assets at FVOCI as at December 31, 2023 whose fair values are based on quoted market prices.

 The carrying values of the Company's financial assets at FVOCI and the amounts of fair value changes recognized during the year on those assets are disclosed in Note 7.